mattrobenolt/proofread/README.md

 # Proofread
-**Proofread** will allow you to add a quick layer of tests for your Django project without actually writing any tests.
+**Proofread** will allow you to add a quick layer of tests for your web project without actually writing any tests.

+*Currently compatible with Django*

 ## Why do I need this?
 A very common approach to testing is a layer of tests that just make sure your site is working by accessing the public urls.
 Proofread allows you to configure a list of urls that need to work and Proofread will do the rest.